 Global Michigan Web Portal This portal is designed to help you access all manner of opportunities abroad, including study abroad, internships, and relevant funding opportunities.
 It also provides easy access to departments, centers and student organizations on campus with an international theme, and is the gateway for international students and scholars interested in the University of Michigan.

-Note: for questions regarding credit toward a German major or minor from a study abroad program, please contact Kalli Federhofer.
+Note: for questions regarding credit toward a German major or minor from a study abroad program, please contact our advisors, Andrew and Kalli.
 In particular, if you participate in the Academic Year in Freiburg (AYF) program, all of your AYF credits will

 count toward a major (30 hours of German courses) or

 a minor (18 hours), whichever you choose.
 But